 Ethnology of East African wildlife including the principles of feeding and social behavior, mate selection, migrations, and communication.
 Lectures, discussion, and field-oriented laboratory exercises at world-renowned national parks, in game reserves, and on campus.
 Houghton East Africa.
-Fulfills General Education Natural Sciences requirement.
+Fulfills General Education Natural Science requirement.
 Liberal Arts.

-BIOL 209 Introduction to Nutrition
+BIOL 209 Introduction to Nutrition 3-WSP

 Covers various topics related to humans' healthful consumption of food.
-Topics include the science of nutrition, design of a healthful diet, the bodily processes of digestion, composition, sources of macro- and micronutrients, and the processes of energy metabolism and fluid and electrolyte balance.
+Topics include the science of nutrition, design of a healthful diet, the bodily processes of digestion, composition, sources of macromicronutrients, and the processes of energy metabolism and fluid and electrolyte balance.
 Nutritional needs throughout lifecycles are discussed from pregnancy, neonate, and childhood through adolescence and adulthood to geriatric stages.
 Does not fulfill Biology major elective.
-Does not fulfill General Education requirements for Houghton College main campus.
-May fulfill Science General Education requirement at extension sites with

-Biology chair or General Education Director approval.
+Does not fulfill General requirements for Education Houghton University main campus.
+May fulfill Science General Education requirement at extension sites with Dean of Natural Sciences and Mathematics or General Education Director approval.
 Prerequisite Course: BIOL 152 (may be taken concurrently).
 Liberal Arts.